 I’m not a particularly strong advocate of either of those two basic philosophy extremes, as both have fairly significant drawbacks.
-Instead, I prefer to morph the upsides of both approaches, in order to minimize the downside of both.
-Instead, I prefer to buy a small set (roughly 6-20 bits) of the most commonly used profiles to get started.
+Instead, I prefer to morph the upsides of both approaches….look to buy a small set (roughly 6-20 bits) of the most commonly used profiles to get started.
 Then use the remainder of the budget to acquire specialty profiles as needed.
 By doing this you’ll save money, and have a sufficient selection of bits that you use the most often without paying for wasted profiles.
 I’d caution you to limit the number of profiles you add just because you think they look cool (those have a high risk of becoming the ones you never use….DAMHIKT!).
 You can also buy sets that include various sizes of essentially the same profile…a set of straight bits of varying diameters, or a set of roundover or cove bits with different radii.
 There are also specialty sets of dovetail bits, chamfer bits, bullnose bits, plywood bits, and rabbeting bits (the rabbeting bits generally consist of one bit with multiple bearing sizes), and others.
 As mentioned earlier, a panel raising set can become a much valued part of your bit collection….but they can be expensive, so plan your bit budget well, or wait until the need justifies the expense.